rngil/rngil/README.md

 ## Who am I?

-I'm a software developer and data scientist with expertise in designing numerical software and algorithms to solve complex academic and business problems.
+I'm a software developer with experience in data science, scientific computing, and algorithm development.

 ## I code with